MileHacker Logo

 Inclusive Travel

-Planning for accessibility and engaging ethically contribute to a more inclusive and enjoyable journey for all.
+Making plans for accessibility needs and engaging ethically contribute to a more inclusive and enjoyable journey for all.

 Sustainable & Responsible Travel

-Support efforts to preserve Ensenada's natural beauty and resources for future visitors.
+Support efforts to preserve Ensenada's natural beauty plus assets for those who visit later.

 Protected Areas and Conservation Initiatives